 A ground source heat pump is much better for the environment compared to other types of heaters.
 A gas furnace uses combustion and releases a lot of carbon monoxide fumes into the air.
 Even an electric furnace causes more risks for the environment since electricity is being used.

 While a ground source heating unit does use electricity, it requires far less power compared to other heater models.
 Less power means a lower impact.
 Reducing the impact on the environment may not save you any money or improve your overall comfort, but it is a wonderful added benefit and can make you feel that much better about using a ground source geothermal unit as an HVAC system for your home.
+Learn how springtime tips can improve heat pump efficiency and keep your system operating smoothly.

 Longevity

 Ground source units are also known to have very long lifespans.
 Since a large portion of the unit is buried under the ground, it is less likely to be damaged during a storm or simply from the day-to-day exposure to elements.
 While installing a ground source geothermal unit is a large project, you have the peace of mind that the unit will last you for longer compared to the average lifespan of a furnace.
+Find out when repairing your heater may no longer be worth it and explore if a geothermal upgrade is the right choice.

 Shafer Heating & Cooling, LLC: You are just one call away from the comfort and savings you deserve!
 Schedule an appointment today for your service.